AnaTipps/SQLAlchemy-challenge/README.md

 /

-Welcom,  homepage.
+Welcome,  homepage.

 All the available routes were listed.

   /api/v1.0/precipitation
   /api/v1.0/stations
   /api/v1.0/tobs
   /api/v1.0/<start> and /api/v1.0/<start>/<end>

-Ana JASON lists and dictionaries were created.
+JASON lists and dictionaries were created.
 ### Code can be found on the app.py file